OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:

-> Wim De Sutter
-> 223 Randolph St NE
-> Atlanta, GA 30312
+> xxx

 ---
-Hi Wim,
+Hi Scott,

 <!--Thank you for the tour the other day.
 I'm excited about the potential of working together!-->

-We're excited to have the opportunity to share the following proposal.
+Thanks for the tour the other day, we're excited to have the opportunity to share the following proposal for the renovation of **501 W. Main St.**

-Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this 1st phase project will include the following list of requirements/priorities...
+Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities...

-* Upstairs
-	* Bedrooms
-		* 1 master
-			* Walk-in closet
-			* Dedicated bathroom
-			* Master bedroom front (smaller street)
-		* 2 other bedrooms
-			* Adjacent to bathroom
-		* Decks off master and a deck off the other bedrooms.
-			* Explore connecting the decks.
-* 1st floor floor
-	* Kitchen
-		* Adjacent to Pantry
-		* 1/2 bath next to entrance/living room
-	* Dining Room
-	* Living Room
-		* Kitchen/dining room/living room all 'open' to each other
-		* fireplace (360° one?
-2-3 sides)
-	* office (simple working place)
-* Basement
-	* driveway + garage for 2 cars at the back
-		* tall ceilings, if possible
-		* possible car lift
-	* utility room - furnace/ventilation, water heater
-	* possible workplace in basement (steelwork, woodwork)
-	* possibly separate apartment in the basement at the back
-	* mudroom
-	* washer/dryer
-		* explore including one on the 2nd floor as well
-* Possible green roof
-	* Possible smaller sunroom
-* Overall
-	* Large windows on the north side, more privacy on the southside
-	* explore sculptural "floating" stairs as the center piece to the home
-	* explore double ceiling height somewhere, if enough SF is allotted per
-	* all exterior walls would be ICF, interior walls stud walls - steel studs
-	* wired data connections
-* Site
-	* No special trees to save on site
-	* More backyard than frontyard
-	* triangular lot to the north cannot be built
-* HVAC
-	* energy-efficient heating/cooling - ventilation + heat recovery
-	* explore passive principles
+- Combining Kitchen and living area kind of like 548 reno
+- Reconfigure living area/kitchen to front of house with deck access.
+- Adding laundry room and bath room in each.
+- Updating existing bathroom.

+The building itself:
+- Check front and rear decks for safety
+- Sandblast, or clean or paint exterior stucco.

+Other considerations
+- Possibility make basement into a one bedroom due to the half exposed windows and existing plumbing down there.
+- Not every unit has to be equal in upgrade or space…if we have to cut corners to contain cost on one or two OK.
+- #3 has potential for a bit more space due to landing and closet up there on 3rd floor.
+Also not sure if vaulted ceiling is hard or expensive in the front as there is a small window there and it would look very cool.
+- AC perhaps ONLY in #1 and #3 as ducts can be run in ceiling #3 and under floor in #1.
+- Ideally we keep this under $200k if not less…and if we could do one unit over Dec/Jan and the other two over summer (somehow to not have the place vacant for 3-6 months.

 <!--